Considering underfloor heating? We explore your options and explain how to choose the right system for your project

 The zone control will be placed somewhere where the homeowner can make adjustments, while the underfloor heating manifolds will be placed out of the way – under the stairs or in a cupboard – so as to be unobtrusive.

-There is no regular maintenance regime associated with underfloor heating, but if things do go wrong, it will typically be with the heating control systems rather than the system itself.
+There is no regular maintenance regime associated with underfloor heating, although knowing how to bleed underfloor heating can help ensure it's working to the best efficiency.
+If things do go wrong, it will typically be with the heating control systems rather than the system itself.
+In both electric and wet systems, you'll need to consider the best underfloor heating thermostats to make sure you have the required amount of control over your heating.

 In a new build, the extra cost of underfloor heating relative to the whole build cost is seldom a deal breaker.